TheHans255/Furball/README.md

   - Rapid fire, bowling ball bullets, grow and shrink the field, et cetera...

 ## Installation
 The server program is a [Node.js](http://www.nodejs.org) application.
-Go ahead and install Node if you haven't already, then open up a command line and run
+Go ahead and install Node if you haven't already, then clone this repository to a directory of your choice.
+In that directory, open up a command line and run

 ```
 npm install